Norrie Paramor: Producer

-Although the term "producer" was not in circulation at the time Paramor started producing records (the usual term being Artiste and Repertoire Manager, or A&R man), he effectively began this role in 1952 when he became Recording Director for EMI's Columbia Records.
+The term "music producer"/record producer" was not in circulation at the time Paramor started producing records.
+The usual term was Artiste and Repertoire Manager, or A&R man).
+He effectively began this role in 1952 when he became Recording Director for EMI's Columbia Records.
 As well as being producer for Cliff Richard and the Shadows, he produced records for Ruby Murray, Eddie Calvert, Michael Holliday, Helen Shapiro, Frank Ifield, Frankie Vaughan, the Mudlarks, the Avons, and Ricky Valance, among others.
 Per The Guinness Book of British Hit Singles, Paramor and George Martin – his opposite number at EMI sister label Parlophone – jointly held the record for having produced the most UK Number 1 hit singles until Martin produced "Candle in the Wind 97" for Sir Elton John, 18 years after Paramor died.
-This ignores The Beatles' second single "Please Please Me", produced by Martin, which was recognised as a number one hit by every other publicly available chart of the time, but not by Record Retailer and therefore not by British Hit Singles, which uses that chart as its source from 1960.
+This ignores The Beatles' second single "Please Please Me", produced by Martin, which was recognized as a number one hit by every other publicly available chart of the time, but not by Record Retailer and therefore not by British Hit Singles, which uses that chart as its source from 1960.

 In the late 1960s he left EMI to form his own production company.
+Kenneth Womack has written about the sometimes intense rivalry between Paramor and George Martin.